Pocket God (comics): Part 3

-As the five remaining pygmies are evading the T. Rex, Klak suggests that they run in serpentine.
+As the five remaining pygmies are evading the T. rex, Klak suggests that they run in serpentine.
 Shortly after, Dooby is caught by his grass skirt by the Rex's mouth.
 Ooga then throws a spear, narrowly missing Dooby, but hitting the skirt instead, falling to the ground, naked.
 Dooby falls on Nooby, while trying to catch him.
 The tribe is disgusted that he is not wearing anything.
 The dinosaur returns, and the pygmies run into a cave, stopping the dinosaur in its tracks.
 Klak passes Dooby a bunch of leaves to cover himself up, and then asks how they are going to get rid of the reptile.
 Ooga asks Booga if he knows how to get rid of it, but he doesn't respond.
 Ooga approaches Booga and asks if he is alright, and Booga appears to be wrapped under snake skin.
 Ooga looks at the gem, and another sixth of it is now grey, resulting that Booga is dead.
 A giant snake had eaten him, and the Pygmies run out of the cave.

-Dooby is flabbergasted and in excitement after discovering a whole field of what appears to be Psilocybin mushrooms.
+Dooby is flabbergasted and in excitement after discovering a whole field of what appears to be mushrooms containing Psilocybin.
 Dooby is then crushed by the dinosaur's foot, leaving only Ooga, Klak, and Nooby alive.
 They run towards a cliff, ultimately falling off it.
 They fall into the water, beside the temple, and Ooga and Klak find that Nooby is being chased by a pack of piranhas.
 The Laser Shark shoots the piranhas, not knowing it has let the pygmies escape.
 When on land, they discover the temple, but there is a puzzle to open the entrance.
 Klak and Ooga are stumped, but to their surprise, Nooby cracks the puzzle in seconds.
 Inside, Ooga finds a skeleton of a pygmy, still wearing its hat, a bag and a wooden sword.
-Ooga takes the bag, and the sword, while Nooby takes the hat.
+Ooga takes the bag and the sword, while Nooby takes the hat.
 Ooga then realises that Klak has disappeared, and shouts for him.
-Klak responds, and they see that Klak is stuck in an unusually large cobweb.
+Klak responds, and they see that Klak is stuck in a large cobweb.